WilsonBillkia/bane/README.md

 * Installs a bespoke iptables firewall for Chainlink traffic
 * Applies the Openstack Ansible Hardening role for US DoD STIG

-This repository builds a virtual machine (using the Vagrantfile) but the seperate Ansible playbooks can work on any linux host with a suitable user and keypair.
+This repository builds a virtual machine (using the Vagrantfile) but the seperate Ansible playbook can work on any linux host with a suitable user and keypair.
 Eg if you set up a raspberry pi or Amazon EC2 instance with SSH enabled it should be trivial to run the playbook against it.

 NB most of the heavy lifting here is someone elses code: the excellent Openstack Ansible Hardening project.